themorlan/openREM/docs/upgrade_linux.rst

     These settings enable the web server user ``www-data``, the DICOM server user ``orthanc`` and the OpenREM server users (you and your colleagues) to all read, write and execute the OpenREM files.
 The ``setfacl`` command relies on Access Control Lists being available on your system - they are usually enabled on ext4 and can be enabled on others.
-See :ref:`add_linx_user` for adding colleagues access to the Linux folders.
+See :ref:`add_linux_user` for adding colleagues access to the Linux folders.

 Create a new Python virtual environment: